shellyln/red-agate/README.md

 ## FAQ
 * Q: Can I receive element events (e.g. onclick) ?
   A: No. RedAgate is template engine.
 Please use React, Vue, Riot, Angular, knockout, ...

-* Q: Can I change DOM via API after render to real DOM.
+* Q: Can I change DOM via API after rendered to real DOM.
   A: No. Please use React, Vue, Riot, Angular, knockout, ...

+* Q: Can I build print preview window by using RedAgate?
+  A: [paper-css](https://github.com/cognitom/paper-css) may help you to build print previews.

+* Q: Can I output rendered result as PDF, PNG, or other formats?
+  A: You can convert from html to any formats by using other libraries (e.g. [electron-pdf](https://github.com/fraserxu/electron-pdf), [wkhtmltopdf](https://wkhtmltopdf.org/)) .

 ## License
 ISC